GCuser99/SeleniumVBA/twinBasic/readme.txt

 10) Go to File->Make/Build - you should see success messages in the immediate window
 11) Exit compiler

-The registered Dll should be found in a folder "Build" under folder where the project was saved.
+The newly compiled and registered Dll should be found in a folder "Build" under folder where the project was saved.

 You can optionally copy the SeleniumVBA.ini file in this repo folder to the same folder as the Dll.